Spring Garden Revival

 Bridgewater Municipal Ordinances for Equipment Operation & Commercial Applicator Standards

-Bridgewater regulates equipment operation for weed control to minimize noise and protect residents.
-Permitted hours are typically 7:00 AM–7:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, with Sunday operations restricted before 9:00 AM or prohibited—verify with local bylaws.
+Bridgewater enforces strict ordinances for equipment operation and commercial weed control.
+Permitted operating hours are 7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays, with Sunday restrictions (often before 9:00 AM or prohibited).
 Noise and decibel limits apply, especially in residential areas and during holidays.
-Commercial applicators must hold a valid business license, register with the municipality, and provide proof of 1M minimum liability insurance, workers compensation, and environmental impairment coverage.
+Commercial applicators must hold a business license, register with the municipality, and maintain 1M minimum liability insurance and workers compensation.
 MDAR Category 36 certification is required.
-Safety protocols include traffic control, equipment calibration, public notification (24-48 hours), and right-of-way permits.
-Environmental compliance mandates proper material handling, vehicle maintenance, immediate cleanup, and documentation of waste disposal.
-For permits and licensing, contact:
+Safety protocols include traffic control, equipment calibration, and public notification 24-48 hours in advance.
+Environmental compliance covers material handling, vehicle maintenance, immediate cleanup, and proper waste documentation, in coordination with MassDEP and local ordinances.

 66 Central Square, Bridgewater, MA 02324